customer01annapooranisarees/customer01annapooranisarees/packages/s3_file_storage/README.md

 ### Step 4: Active the AWS S3 storage

-Edit the `config/default.json` file in the root directory of your annapoorani installation and add the following line to the `file_storage` section:
+Edit the `config/default.json` file in the root directory of your customer01annapooranisarees installation and add the following line to the `file_storage` section:

 ```json
 {